Diane Boswell MBACP Registered/ Dip. Couns./PG Dip. CBT

 In my private practice I also see clients who are dealing with the impacts of developmental trauma, neglect or abuse.

-My professional development has included mindfulness training, working relationally with body process, dementia awareness, working creatively and working at relational depth.
+My professional development has included mindfulness training, working relationally with body process, dementia awareness, working creatively, working at relational depth and working with trauma.

 Areas of counselling I deal with